jhadida/gpso/README.md

 You will also need to be able to compile Mex files with Matlab; type `mex -setup` from the console to make sure you're all set.
 If that doesn't work:
  - On **Linux**: just make sure you have `g++` and `gfortran` installed.
  - On **OSX**: this might be more complicated.
-The simplest is to install [Homebrew](https://brew.sh/), and then `brew install gcc`.
+The easiest is to install [Homebrew](https://brew.sh/), and then `brew install gcc`.
 If the compiling fails saying something about Xcode, then you will probably need to install the Command-Line Tools and Xcode, both of which can be found [here](https://developer.apple.com/download/more/) (if they are too big to download, check [this](https://apple.stackexchange.com/questions/252911/download-older-version-of-xcode) out).

 ### Install and compile

 From the Matlab console:
 ```
 folder = fullfile( userpath(), 'gpso' ); % or wherever you want to download it
-setenv( 'GPSO_FOLDER', folder ); % so we can use it in the shell
+setenv( 'GPSO_FOLDER', folder ); % to be used in system calls
 !git clone https://github.com/sheljohn/gpso.git "$GPSO_FOLDER"
 addpath(folder);
 gpml_start(); gpml_compile(); % compile GPML